What are AIDS-related cancers?

 Key points about AIDS-related cancers

-People who have AIDS are much more likely to get certain types of cancer than people without the disease.
+People living with HIV or AIDS are much more likely to get certain types of cancer than people without HIV or AIDS.

-These types of cancer include Kaposi sarcoma, non-Hodgkin lymphoma, and cervical cancer.
-Other cancers linked to AIDS are head and neck, anal, lung, and liver cancers, as well as Hodgkin lymphoma.
+AIDS-defining cancers include Kaposi sarcoma, aggressive B-cell non-Hodgkin lymphoma, and cervical cancer.
+Other cancers linked to HIV/AIDS are head and neck, anal, lung, testicle, skin, and liver cancers, as well as Hodgkin lymphoma.

 HIV affects the way the immune system works.
 This may be what increases the risk for certain cancers.